hedingqin/PRMeth/README.md

     0.4
 ```
 The total number of cell types predicted by λ_BIC is 7 and λ is 0.4.
-## Predicting the methylation profiles of unknown cell types and the proportions of all cell types
+## Predicting the methylation profiles of unknown cell types and the proportions of all cell types by PRMeth
 ```
     out <- prmeth(Y = Y, W1 = W1, K = optimalK$optimal_K, iters = 1000,rssDiffStop = 1e-10)
 ```